-At the end of the reporting period, the Group does not maintain any interest bearing financial liabilities that expose the Group to fluctuations in interest rates and the possible future cash flows attributable to the carrying amount of the financial liabilities on the statement of financial position.
+At the end of the reporting period, the Group does not maintain any interest-bearing financial liabilities that expose the Group to fluctuations in interest rates and the possible future cash flows attributable to the carrying amount of the financial liabilities on the statement of financial position.

-All financial assets in 2022 and 2021 are repayable on demand or due within 1 year from the end of the reporting period.
+All financial liabilities in 2023 and 2022 are repayable on demand or due within 1 year from the end of the reporting period.

-Market risk
+C. Market risk

-Market risk is the risk that changes in market prices, interest rates and foreign exchange rates will affect the Group's income.
-The objective of market risk management is to manage and control market risk exposure within acceptable parameters, while optimising the return on risk.
+Market risk is the risk that changes in foreign exchange rates, interest rates and market prices will affect the Group's income or the value of its holdings of financial instruments.
+The objective of market risk management is to manage and control market risk exposure within acceptable parameters, while optimising the return.